omikader/robot-formation/README.md

 # Robot Formation and Path Tracking
+Created by University of Maryland undergraduates Ben Cannon, Eric Wallace and Omar Abdelkader.

 MATLAB simulation where N robots must locate each other, form a line, and move as one.
 Our research publication is visible at /dox/final_paper.pdf

 **Introduction:**